foxBMS/foxbms-2/docs/tools/debugger/debug-application.rst

 * The second type of debugger are the debugger by `Lauterbach <http://www.lauterbach.com>`_.
 The Lauterbach debugger performs under certain conditions better, but is also more expensive than the J-Link.
-Tracing has been tested and setup only with trace-probes by Lauterbach.
+Tracing has been tested and set up only with trace-probes by Lauterbach.

 The following sections describe configuration and usage of the debuggers